makrame5/Shock_Detection_IoT_Project/README.md

 We welcome contributions to this project!
 If you have ideas for improvements or new features, feel free to open an issue or submit a pull request.

 # Contact
-For any questions or inquiries, please reach out to [Your Email] or open an issue on GitHub.
+For any questions or inquiries, please open an issue on GitHub.

 ---